 If she didn’t count the other times she had been grossed out by the wet, squelchy, chewing noise sister Labake made when she ate and had silently called upon the sour spirit of suffocation to obstruct her air passage…

 She was in a fight for her life!
 Her family!
 Would her thoughts be considered proportional to the threat her sister-in-law posed?
-Or was she subconsciously sledge-hammering a bug?
+Or was she subconsciously sledge-hammering a minute and harmless bug?
 Was she an evil person now and bound for hell fire?

 Her first impression of the man’s hands… that they could crush a man’s skull… Was that how he did it?
 Did he crush his victim’s head with his bare hands?